glaParaBio/apollo-synteny-example/docs/prepare_data.md

 | ./scripts/blast2paf.py > jbrowse_data/T_suis-1.0_Cont18_vs_TMUE_LG2.paf
 ```

+Remember that synteny and evidence files must be where JBrowse can find them,
+i.e. in `jbrowse_data` directory in this setup.
+You can still use the graphical
+interface to load files from anywhere on your computer but these tracks will be
+lost if you refresh the Apollo page.

 # Prepare reference annotation

 Get gff3 files and keep only feature types of interest (see also Apollo3 issue